luiscontrerasdo/zabbix-script/README.md

 * Alma Linux 8
 * and Oracle Linux 8

-Important to know, these scripts have been created in order to install and use MariaDB 10.5 as version supported.
+Important to know, these scripts have been created in order to install and use MariaDB 10.5 as supported version.
 You will need to run mariadb-secure-installation or mysql_secure_installation after the installation in order to secure your root user on MariaDB.
 For the **zabbix_server.conf** file, we are using *zabbix* as default password at **DBPassword** parameter, please use strong paswords.